alexandreduplessis/Adversarial_Camera_Placement/README.md

 - `python3 upwind.py`: Applies Ordered Upwind Algorithm to find minimum time matrix $U$.
 - `python3 path_finder.py`: Uses `upwind` output to find constrained optimal path.
 - `python3 visualization.py`: Tool for visualizing `path_finder`.
-- `python3 simulated_annealing`: executes main file, optimizing Camera Placement (add option `--visualize 1` to visualize the optimal placement).
+- `python3 simulated_annealing`: executes main file, optimizing Camera Placement (add option `--visualize 1` to visualize the optimal placement, and `--nbcameras` to set the number of cameras to place).

 The folder `draft` contains some older experimental files that will be later deleted (but can still be used for visualization purposes, especially for the Ordered Upwind method).